naztronaut/RaspberryPi-RGBW-Control/README.md

 voltage and current you pass through to the lights.
 The lights I use are 12v 5050 SMD LEDs.
 This project should also work with 24v LEDs.

 The ground connects to the Raspberry Pi and a ground line goes from our Pi to each of the "Source" pins of the MOSFETs.
+As stated in the above note, my LED Strip shares common ground because I'm using an N-channel MOSFET.
+If you have a P-Channel mosfet, make sure they share common VCC.
-My LED Strip shares common ground.
-You can connect them all to the different ground pins on the Pi or split one out into all 4.
+In my case, I connected them all to the different ground pins on the Pi or split one out into all 4.

 The "Drain" pins on our MOSFETS are then connected to each of the colors on the RGBW LED.
 When the power is turned on for a mosfet, the drain and source pins get connected and power is providedto that color and that's controlled by the "Gate" pin on the MOSFET.
 This pin is connected to each of the above defined